Albeoris/Memoria.Bloomtown/README.md

 ## Features:
 - You can [increase game speed](https://github.com/Albeoris/Memoria.Bloomtown/wiki/Features-Speed.cfg) (Default Key: F1).
 - You can turn on Sprint by default
+- You can change enemy HP visibility (show always or hide always)
 - Quick save (F5), quick load (F9) and save on exit
 - Keyboard and Gamepad binding configuration; run the game to create configs, edit them and run game again
   - \Bloomtown\BepInEx\config\Memoria.Bloomtown\KeyboardBindings.cfg